-The maximum amount payable by GCWood will be up to 100% of total incremental eligible project costs up to a maximum of \$5 million per project.
+The maximum amount payable by GCWood will be up to 100% of total eligible Incremental Costs up to a maximum of \$1.5 million per project.
 The total Canadian government assistance (federal, provincial/territorial and municipal) cannot exceed 100% of the total project costs.